IBM/discover-tape-recall-integration/readme.md

 ## Introduction

-This set of program examples accomodating workflows for tape optimized recalls of files using the metadata management capabilities of IBM Spectrum Discover.
+This set of program examples accomodates workflows for tape optimized recalls of files using the metadata management capabilities of IBM Spectrum Discover.

 The solution where these progam examples are used is shown in the figure below:

 ![Solution](img/solution.png)

-Files are stored in an IBM Spectrum Scale file systemfor files that is space managed by IBM Spectrum Archive Enterprise Edition.
+Files are stored in an IBM Spectrum Scale file system that is space managed by IBM Spectrum Archive Enterprise Edition.
 The user can see and access files, except for migrated files.
+Accessing migrated files requires interaction with the metadata management system provided by IBM Spectrum Discover.

-IBM Spectrum Discover is used to catalog the metadata for files stored in the IBM Spectrum Scale file system.
+IBM Spectrum Discover catalogs the metadata for files stored in the IBM Spectrum Scale file system, including the migration state for files.
 Furthermore, IBM Spectrum Discover allows adding custom tags for files that are migrated and must be recalled in a tape optimized manner.
 This gives the user to ability to see the migration state and tag files to be recalled.

 The program examples in the repository use the IBM Spectrum Discover REST APIs.